What is a server?

 By the way, if a server is a computer, does that mean your own computer could be a server?
 Yes!
 If you configure your computer to be reached from the Internet, you can use it as a server.
 For example, imagine you are at a friend’s party and you want to download the songs which are stored on your computer at your place: If your computer is accessible from the web you can enter its web address in the browser of your friend’s computer and you will be able to access your audio files.
 You could even play the songs directly from your computer at home on your friend’s computer.
 Your computer turned into a server: your songs are hosted on your computer and can be played or downloaded from the outside.

 Thus a server is a computer on which you are storing things and which is accessible from the outside.

 What is a web server?

 A web server is the same, but with a specific configuration to display web pages.
 Why does it need a specific configuration?

 When someone enters yourdomain.com in its browser, the server which hosts the files of yourdomain.com must also know where the files are located in its storage.
-Indeed a server can host several websites, and thanks to its configuration it knows where to get the files of this or that website, otherwise you can image the mess: When a user asks for a website, the server doesn’t know where to get the files of this website and chooses one randomly…
+Indeed, a server can host several websites, and thanks to its configuration it knows where to get the files of this or that website, otherwise you can imagine the mess: when a user asks for a website, the server doesn’t know where to get the files of this website and chooses a page randomly…

 Voilà!
 I hope you now have a clearer understanding of what’s a web server.
 That’s the very basic but we will investigate further as we move forward in this “course”.